 Designing your own collateral?
-Please allow no fewer than three business days for the University Communications Creative Services unit to review your brochures and other print collateral before they are printed.
+Please allow a minimum of three business days for Strategic Marketing and Communications to review your collateral before publishing.
 Alternatively, with a minimum of three weeks notice, the office may be available to design your collateral with priority given to projects focused on student recruitment, donor relations and other official University mandates.
 For more information, contact email@example.com or (415) 338-1665.

 Advertising and Mobile Apps

-Contact University Communications at the earliest stages of planning an advertising placement or campaign.
+Contact Strategic Marketing and Communications at the earliest stages of planning an advertising placement or campaign.
 The department will ensure your plans do not conflict with or infringe on plans in other areas, will advise you of any special procedures or regulations pertinent to your project and will advise Procurement that your planned purchase is authorized.
-University Communications can also provide design assistance such as templates you may employ, counsel and advice and, in some cases, custom design services.
+Strategic Marketing and Communications can also provide design assistance such as templates you may employ, counsel and advice and, in some cases, custom design services.

 - Only Procurement is authorized to sign advertising insertion orders.

 - The University does not accept paid advertisements in its publications, websites or other electronic communications or on University letterhead, business cards or envelopes.
-To place advertisements with the independent Xpress newspaper, contact them directly at (415) 338-3133 or firstname.lastname@example.org.
+To place advertisements with the independent Xpress newspaper, please visit their website for more information.

 Official Letterhead/Business Card/Stationery